jacktasia/dumb-jump/README.md

 The recommended way to install Dumb Jump is via `package.el`.
 It's available on [MELPA](http://melpa.org/#/dumb-jump): <kbd>M-x</kbd> `package-install dumb-jump`

+#### Spacemacs

+If you're using an up-to-date Spacemacs, then you already have Dumb Jump by default just make sure you install `ag` (see below) to ensure you have the best experience.

 #### Installing `ag`